-Many of the numerous Private Members' bills tabled over the period October 1997 through June 2003 were introduced on more than one occasion.
-Unless otherwise indicated, none has been given second reading:
+Many of the numerous private Members' bills tabled over the period October 1997 through May 2004 were introduced on more than one occasion.
+Unless otherwise indicated, none received second reading.
+All have died on the Order Paper.

-- The terms of MP Réal Ménard's Bills C-309 and C-481, tabled in February 1998 and March 1999 respectively, were identical to those of Bill C-282 as described above; - Introduced in October 1997, MP Tom Wappel's Bill C-225, An Act to amend the Marriage (Prohibited Degrees) Act and the Interpretation Act, would have stipulated that a marriage "is void unless it is a legal union of one man and one woman as husband and wife," and defined "marriage" accordingly in the interpretation statute.
+- The terms of MP Réal Ménard's Bills C-309 and C-481, tabled in February 1998 and March 1999 respectively, were identical to those of Bill C-282 as described above; - Introduced in October 1997 and given second reading in October 1998, MP Tom Wappel's Bill C-225, An Act to amend the Marriage (Prohibited Degrees) Act and the Interpretation Act, would have stipulated that a marriage "is void unless it is a legal union of one man and one woman as husband and wife," and defined "marriage" accordingly in the interpretation statute.
 In March 2000, MP Steve Mahoney introduced identical legislation as Bill C-463; - In March 1998, March and October 2000 and February 2001, MP Svend Robinson introduced Bills C-385, C-463, C-501 and C-264, An Act to amend the marriage (Prohibited Degrees) Act (marriage between persons of the same sex).
+Only the last of these was given second reading in October 2001.
 The bill sought to change the title of the marriage statute to the Marriage Capacity Act, and add a provision to the effect that "marriage between two persons is not invalid by reason only that they are of the same sex."
-Bill C-392, introduced in February 2003, would have amended the marriage statute in identical fashion, and would also have amended the interpretive provision in the Modernization of Benefits and Obligations Act describing marriage in opposite-sex terms to include couples of the same sex. - MP Svend Robinson tabled Bill C-386, An Act to amend the Income Tax Act and the Canada Pension Plan (definition of spouse), in March 1998.
-The bill would have included same-sex couples within those statutes' definition of spouse; - In March 2000 and February 2001, MP Jim Pankiw tabled Bills C-460 and C-266, An Act to amend the Marriage (Prohibited Degrees) Act, to protect the legal definition of marriage by invoking section 33 of the Canadian Charter of Rights and Freedoms;

-- In January 2001, Sen. Anne Cools introduced Bill S-9, An Act to remove certain doubts regarding the meaning of marriage.
-The bill would amend the Marriage (Prohibited Degrees) Act and the Interpretation Act to codify the current common-law definition of marriage as a heterosexual institution.
-Bill S-9 was debated at second reading in the Senate from 24 April 2001 through 13 June 2002 but died on the Order Paper when Parliament was prorogued in September 2002.
-The bill was reintroduced as Bill S-15 in February 2003; - In November 2001, MP Svend Robinson tabled Bill C-415, An Act to amend the Criminal Code (hate propaganda), which sought to expand the definition of "identifiable group" in the Code's hate propaganda provisions to include persons distinguished by sexual orientation.
-Having died on the Order Paper following second reading and referral to the House of Commons Justice Committee, the bill was reintroduced at that stage in October 2002 as Bill C-250.
-Conflicting views on the bill's merits were voiced in Justice Committee hearings in February and May 2003, and in report stage debate on 11 and 13 June 2003.
-Proposed amendments to Bill C-250 at report stage are aimed at excluding good faith opinions based on religious convictions or texts from the definition of hate propaganda.
+Bill C-392, introduced in February 2003, would have amended the marriage statute in identical fashion, and would also have amended the interpretive provision in the Modernization of Benefits and Obligations Act describing marriage in opposite-sex terms to include couples of the same sex; - MP Svend Robinson tabled Bill C-386, An Act to amend the Income Tax Act and the Canada Pension Plan (definition of spouse), in March 1998.
+The bill would have included same-sex couples within those statutes' definition of spouse; - In March 2000, February 2001 and September 2003, MP Jim Pankiw tabled Bills C-460, C-266 and C-450, An Act to amend the Marriage (Prohibited Degrees) Act in order to protect the legal definition of marriage by invoking section 33 of the Canadian Charter of Rights and Freedoms.
+Bill C-450 received second reading in April 2004; - In January 2001, Sen. Anne Cools introduced Bill S-9, An Act to remove certain doubts regarding the meaning of marriage.
+The bill would have amended the Marriage (Prohibited Degrees) Act and the Interpretation Act to codify the common-law definition of marriage as a heterosexual institution.
+Bill S-9 was debated at second reading in the Senate from April 2001 through June 2002.
+The bill was reintroduced as Bill S-15 in February 2003, and given second reading in March 2003.
+In February 2004, Sen. Cools introduced Bill S-10, An Act to amend the Marriage (Prohibited Degrees) Act and the Interpretation Act in order to affirm the meaning of marriage.
+It, too, would have defined marriage as an exclusively heterosexual institution.
+Bill S-10 received second reading in April 2004;